Exposure of health workers weakens Africa's Ebola fight

 With a highly mobile population, sufferers have often reappeared in an entirely new community - exposing the lack of equipment and training in rural healthcare.

-"In rural health clinics and centres, they don’t have the ability to protect themselves,” said Kauffeldt.
+"In rural health clinics and centers, they don’t have the ability to protect themselves,” said Kauffeldt.
 “They don’t even have simple supplies such as examination gloves.”

 Early symptoms of the disease are like malaria or flu, with headaches and joint pains, so doctors can be unaware they are coming into contact with the disease for the first time.